Today's Articles

 *Thomas Calloway was born on this date in 1866.
 He was a lawyer and administrator.

 Thomas Junius Calloway was born in Cleveland, Tenn.
 He was the fifth in a family of seven children.
 All the children attended Cleveland public schools; he graduated from Fisk University in 1889.
-He met his expense with a state scholarship by teaching and working at the University.
+He met his expenses with a state scholarship by teaching and working at the University.
 Obtaining work in Chicago, he took a business college course.
 Later, while studying law at Howard University, he held a government position as a clerk in the special correspondence division of the War Department, from which he resigned to enter business for himself.

 In educational work, he taught English in an Evansville (Ind.) high school and was principal of the Helena (Ark.)
 Normal School, president of the Alcorn Agricultural and Mechanical College, Miss., was assistant principal to Booker T. Washington at Tuskegee Institute.
 A part of his work for the Negro has been in connection with expositions, beginning with the Atlanta Exposition in 1895, of which he was a state commissioner.